 SpaceX plans to launch its seventh mission to bring cargo to the International Space Station this weekend.

-The death toll from faulty ignition switches in small cars made by General Motors has reached 104.
+The death toll from faulty ignition switches in General Motors' small cars has risen by three to 117.

 Stalled labor negotiations between a Pittsburgh specialty metals company and the United Steelworkers union raised the prospects of a work stoppage affecting thousands of metalworkers beginning next month.